 A vent gas blower can be used to recover gas vented from a process where that gas would otherwise go to waste.
 Unlike a boil-off process, the gas is not recirculated.

-There are two kinds of vapour transfer: One in which there is no recirculation and the other involving recirculation:
+There are two kinds of vapour transfer: One in which there is no recirculation and the other involving recirculation.

 Blanketing (Offshore Tanker Loading)